PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Introduction_To_AB-Testing.md

 ---

 # Datalab: Introduction to A/B-Testing
-Yesterday we made a deployable prototype of our vertical slice for user testing.
-Today, we'll have a lecture on A/B-testing after which we're going to we're going to test it with our peers.
+During the self-study days we've designed an A/B test which we could use to compare our 2 different wireframe prototypes.
+So, today we're going to conduct our A/B-test in class and then we're going to do a statistical test to see whether our improved version is a significant improvement!
 If we have time left, we'll spend it by iterating on our wireframe prototype based on the collected feedback!

 ## Learning Objectives:
 After this module, you'll:
-1. be able to design and run A/B-tests;
+1. be able to design and run A/B tests;
+2. analyse the data from an A/B test.

 Table of contents:
 0. Stand-up: 0.5 hours
-1. Q&A: .5 hours
-2. A/B Testing Lecture: 1 hour
-3. A/B Testing on deployed prototype: 2 hours
+1. A/B Testing on deployed prototype: 4 hours
+2. Data Analysis: 1-2 hours
 4. Iterate on Wireframe Prototype: Remainder of the day

 ## Questions?